-The Swiss watchmaker has issued another iteration of its cash-cow — the Bell & Ross BR 123 Vintage Original Carbon (ref.
-BRV123-BL-CA/SRB) automatic pilot’s watch.
-The model has undergone a number of face-lifts, and now its 41.00 mm round case is delivered in a black PVD-coated stainless steel.
+Bell & Ross has issued another iteration of its cash-cow — the vintage-styled BR 123 Vintage Original Carbon (ref.
+BRV123-BL-CA/SRB) “aviator”.
+The model has undergone several face-lifts, and now the medium-size 41.00 mm round case is delivered in a black PVD-coated stainless steel.

-Besides providing the military-styled watch with even more menacing appearance, the choice of coating also makes it more desirable, especially now, when so many people are so in love with ceramic timepieces featuring the same matte-black look at a much, much higher price.
+Besides providing the military-style watch with even more menacing appearance, the choice of coating also makes it more desirable, especially now, when so many people are so in love with ceramic timepieces featuring the same matte-black look at a much, much higher price.

-I can’t really decide whether it is a problem or not (as always, it depends on your perspective,) but the case is still equipped with relatively long lugs.
-I don’t know why somebody at Bell & Ross opted for such design, but it doesn’t look like it was done for the sake of your convenience since the horns leave a great deal of space between the strap and the outer rim of the body even if you prefer really thick aftermarket leather straps.
+I can’t decide whether it is a problem or not (as always, it depends on your perspective,) but the case is still equipped with relatively long lugs.
+I don’t know why somebody at Bell & Ross opted for such design, but it doesn’t look like it was done for the sake of your convenience since the horns leave a great deal of space between the strap and the outer rim of the body even if you prefer thicker aftermarket leather straps.

 On the other hand, the long lugs make the compact case appear a lot larger and effectively increase its overall length to around fifty millimeters.
-If you happen to have more or less wide wrist, this may not be a problem for you (the watch would probably even look better, more prominent,) but if your wrist is on the narrower side, this new BR 123 Vintage Original Carbon still doesn’t look like the best choice.
-In fact, any “pilot” with similar finish, similar diameter, but with shorter lugs would probably beat it when it comes to fit and wearing comfort.
+If you happen to have more or less wide wrist, this may not be a problem for you (the device would probably even look better, more prominent,) but if your wrist is on the narrower side, this new BR 123 Vintage Original Carbon still doesn’t look like the best choice.
+Any “pilot” with a similar finish, similar diameter, but with shorter lugs would probably beat it when it comes to fit and wearing comfort.